Antollo/opening-master/README.md

 ## Description

-The idea for this app was born when Youtube reccomended me anime openings quiz.
+The idea for this app was born when YouTube recommended me anime openings quiz.
-Actually, I didn't know some of ones marked as easy (because I didn't watch these animes) but I knew a bunch of openings marked as hard.
+I didn't know some of the ones marked as easy (because I didn't watch these animes) but I knew a bunch of openings marked as hard.
 I came to conclusion that there are no easy and hard ones, there are those you have listened to and the rest.
-Then I created this app that knows what you have watched and makes personelized quiz.
+Then I created this app that knows what you have watched and makes a personalized quiz.

 ## Requirements

 `KEY` environmental variable - Youtube Data API key

-## Example of supported XML file
+## Example of a supported XML file

 ```xml
 <myanimelist>